SwordSory/Music_app/README.md

 Also you can download music from youtube by replacing youtube.com in youtube url with youtubepp.com and selecting audio [FOR NOW] until I add download feature in the app.

 Also dont mind the UI it is still a work in progress.
-I will post updated version after completing it.
+I will post updated version after updating it.